Kahaum pillar: Description

 Kahaum pillar is a grey-sandstone that was erected during the reign of Skandagupta, Gupta Empire by a Jain ascetic named Madras.
 According to inscription of the pillar, the pillar was erected in the Jyeshtha month of year 141 of the Gupta era (A.D.
 460–61).

 There is a 0.673 by 0.51 m on the pillar with writing with characters belonging to eastern variety of Gupta alphabet similar to that of Samudragupta inscription of Allahabad Pillar.
 The inscription is written in Sanskrit language, and written in verses except for the first word, siddhaṁ.
 The inscription defines reign of Skandagupta as peaceful and describes him as "commander of a hundred kings".
 The inscription also has an adoration to Arihant of Jainism.

+Jain sculptures

-There is carving of five Jain Tirthankara in kayotsarga posture — one in a niche square face, two below the circular stone and two on the pinnacle of the column.
+There are carving of five Jain Tirthankara in kayotsarga posture — one in a niche square face, two below the circular stone and two on the pinnacle of the column.
 These images are identified to be of Rishabhanatha, Shantinatha, Neminatha, Parshvanatha and Mahavira.
 (Note: Rishabhanatha, Shantinatha, Neminatha, Parshvanatha and Mahavira attract the most devotional worship among the Jains.)

+The most prominent surviving image is carved on the lower part of the pillar.
+It represents a nude standing Jina sheltered by a seven-hooded serpent canopy and is therefore identifiable as Parshvanatha.
+Two kneeling worshippers, a man and a woman, flank the figure.
+The capital consists of a lotus-bell supporting a square section with a nude standing Jina carved on each of its four faces.
+These figures have been identified as Rishabhanatha, Shantinatha, Neminatha and Mahavira.

 According to inscription, these images were carved by Madra who is described as devotee of dvija, guru and yati.